 If you are in Peru during the dry months and don’t feel like getting car sick just to see some salt on the ground, opt for some whitewater rafting on Rio Chile instead.
 Actually, you could do both in one day if you’re that kind of over-active type!

-We absolutely loved our rafting experience.
+I absolutely loved this rafting experience.
 The rapids were real, not letting us rest the whole 1.5 hours we were on the water.
-Read about our trip in our Arequipa article.

 The rafting part of the trip starts just 20 minutes outside of Arequipa’s city center and takes a total of 3 hours including transportation, wetsuiting up and instructions.
 Most companies have 2–3 departures a day.
 Prices start at USD 25.